fkleon/fkleon.github.io/_posts/2014-12-15-christmas-baking-spitzbuben.md

 ---
 layout:     post
 title:      German Christmas Baking - Spitzbuben
 date:       2014-12-15 03:52:00
-logo: spitzbuben_icon.jpg
 preview:    "A recipe for Spitzbuben, traditional German christmas cookies."
 categories: recipe cooking blog
 ---
 Being away from Germany for the second Christmas in a row, we decided to keep up some traditions